 The People’s Bank of China (PBoC) was the first to announce at a 15 February press conference the issuing of new banknotes as well as policy decisions to disinfect and quarantine banknotes.

-“First, we have adopted special measures for cash supply in Hubei Province, which is severely afflicted.
+“First, we have adopted special measures for Money in physical form such as banknotes and coins.
+More supply in Hubei Province, which is severely afflicted.
 Prior to the Spring Festival, the PBoC immediately allocated RMB4 billion of new banknotes to Wuhan to reinforce cash supply for key institutions engaged in epidemic containment such as hospitals.” said Fan Yifei, Deputy Governor.
 “The cash withdrawn from key areas of epidemic control should only re-enter the market after disinfection with ultraviolet or high temperature and storage for more than 14 days.
 The cash from other areas, should be stored for more than 7 days after disinfection before re-entering the market.”
-The PBoC also announced that digital payment service providers had either lowered or waived fees for businesses impacted by the epidemic including medical institutions, charities but also micro and small businesses.
+The PBoC also announced that digital A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More service providers had either lowered or waived fees for businesses impacted by the epidemic including medical institutions, charities but also micro and small businesses.

 Other central banks have been reportedly taking similar measures to quarantine or disinfect banknotes.
-Bank of Korea told Reuters “For all cash coming to the central bank from local banks, the Bank of Korea will keep it in a safe for two weeks, given that the virus usually dies out after nine days.”
+Bank of Korea told Reuters “For all cash coming to the central bank from local banks, the Bank of Korea will keep it in a Secure container for storing money and valuables, with high resistance to breaking and entering.
+More for two weeks, given that the virus usually dies out after nine days.”
 A spokesperson told Reuters that the U.S. Federal Reserve had begun quarantining banknotes repatriated from Asia before recirculating them in the U.S. financial system as a precautionary measure against spreading the virus.

-In South Africa, the Reserve Bank issued a statement warning the public against scammers, carrying fake SARB identification, telling the public to hand over banknotes in their possession because they have been contaminated with the virus.
+In South Africa, the See Central bank.
+More issued a statement warning the public against scammers, carrying fake SARB identification, telling the public to hand over banknotes in their possession because they have been contaminated with the virus.

 On March 2nd, the Telegraph reported that according to the World Health Organisation (WHO), the Covid-19 coronavirus may be spreading via banknotes and advises against using cash.
 The Telegraph article quotes a WHO spokesperson as saying, in reply to a question about whether banknotes could be spreading the new coronavirus: “Yes it’s possible and it’s a good question.
-We know that money changes hands frequently and can pick up all sorts of bacteria and viruses … when possible it’s a good idea to use contactless payments”.
+We know that From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More changes hands frequently and can pick up all sorts of bacteria and viruses … when possible it’s a good idea to use contactless payments”.

 For digital payment providers, the crisis has provided a unique opportunity to promote contactless payments.
 In Turkey, BBVA, increased the limit on contactless cards to 250 Turkish lira; in Canada, Desjardins upped the contactless payment limit from CAD 100 to 250; in Ireland, AIB has waived contactless payment fees for Apple pay, Google Pay and Fitbit; in the Netherlands, banks have raised the cumulative limit for contactless payments from EUR 50 to 100.
 Other markets are taking similar action, including Norway, Saudi Arabia, Egypt, Poland, the United Kingdom and France.